What Are Betting Odds? Detailed Guide for Beginners

 As we can see from the decimal odds, Kenya is the underdog with 3.25 odds, while Nepal is the clear favourite with 1.28 odds.

-Applying the formula mentioned above, betting ₹100 on the underdog would bring you a total payout of ₹325.
+Applying the above mentioned formula, betting ₹100 on the underdog would bring you a total payout of ₹325.

 On the other hand, betting the same amount on the favourite would bring you a total of ₹128.